turbaevsky/indicators/doc/PI_DB_TS.md

 - Add a new user
 - Update an existing user

-This page also displays a dialog box that is used to find users by their name, UserID, or organization.
+This page also displays a dialog box that is used to find users by their name, User ID, or organization.

 ####### Using this Page